Over 270 new species discovered in 2018

 The presence of a subglacial lake could provide an environment for life

-The blood Moon: a guide to the longest lunar eclipse of the century
+The blood Moon: a guide to the total lunar eclipse

 Herd of sauropod dinosaurs become the oldest diplodocoids ever discovered